keithledgerwood/WICLab-guide/03-o365-integration.md

     |:-----|:-----|
     |![Authenticate with Microsoft Office 365](images/009/image010_600.png "Authenticate with Microsoft Office 365")|

-1. Authenticate using the credentials for your Microsoft tenant from the launch panel.
+1. Authenticate using the credentials for your Microsoft tenant from the launch pad.
 1. On the **Permissions Requested** dialog, click **Accept** to grant the permissions requested by the Okta Microsoft Graph Client.
 1. Click **Save**.